sudexp/wordpress-tutorial/README.md

 Configure each of the navigation menu items and place them in the desired order by dragging and dropping them and then press *Publish*.

-Now it is important to return the correct class attributes for normal display of navigation elements on the page.
+Now it is important to return a correct class attributes for normal display of navigation elements on the page.
 ```
 // functions.php
   // a hook to catch all the attributes of dynamic links